serenayhanim/cosmos-lessons/_episodes/07-adding_RSS_feeds.md

 > ## Tip: How to find the RSS Feed URL of a site?
 >
 > There are several ways to find the RSS Feed URL of a website.
-You can find out the ways and instructions [clicking this link.](https://help.socialpilot.co/article/503-how-do-i-find-an-rss-feed-url-of-a-site)
+You can find out the ways and instructions by [clicking this link.](https://help.socialpilot.co/article/503-how-do-i-find-an-rss-feed-url-of-a-site)
 >
 >
 {: .callout}

 ***
-#### You can also watch a YouTube video showing all COSMOS adding RSS feed processes by clicking the image below.
+#### You can also watch a YouTube video showing showing the process for adding RSS feeds in COSMOS by clicking the image below.
 ***

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Tdrx_5ICUuU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>